 Collections

 The Perot Museum’s collections and research facility houses over 130,000 cataloged specimens and objects across multiple subject areas.
 The Museum strives to apply industry-standard methods and conditions for the preservation of all specimens entrusted to its care.
-The strength of our collection include paleontology, ornithology, mammalogy, entomology and a library of rare books.
+The strengths of our collection include paleontology, ornithology, mammalogy, entomology, malacology, minerals, herpetology, and a library of rare books.
 See below for more information.

 Paleontology

-Our paleontological collections are particularly of North and North-Central Texas.
-The Museum is also a repository for fossils from properties managed by multiple Federal agencies.
-Particular strengths of the paleo collection include:
+Our paleontological collections focus largely on North Texas, but also include notable collections from other areas of the southwest and Alaska, as well specimens from around the world.
+The Museum is also a repository for fossils from lands managed by multiple Federal agencies.
+Some examples from the paleo collection are shown in the images below:

 Ornithology, mammalogy, and entomology of Texas